calysteau/krawler-job03/README.md

  Download Meteo France Radar imagery using __Kalisio Krawler__ https://github.com/kalisio/krawler

- This sample is based on https://github.com/kalisio/k-meteoradar, adapted to run on Windows for development and training purpose
+ This sample is based on https://github.com/kalisio/k-meteoradar, adapted to run on Windows for development and training purpose.

+It scrapes public Radar rainfall data from Meteo France public server.
+The downloaded images are stored in PNG format without any georeference information.
+The job first georeferenced the image and then converts it to COG format and copies it to a store.

 ## Setting up the environment